Abdul21837/Shop-shop/README.md

 ## Description
 Shop-Shop is an ecommerce MERN application.
 Users are able to browse items and add them to a cart, which will persist if the website is left.
 Additionally, users can create an account to keep track of what items they have purchased.
 The payment processing platform used is Stripe.

-Instead of a RESTful API, Shop-Shop utilizes GraphQL paired with Apollo.
-This is done to save bandwidth and reduce waterfall requests.
-It also enables clients to request their own unique data specifications.
-IndexedDB is implemented to create persistent cart data, as users are accustommed to that feature.
-While Stripe API is the payment processing platform for the checkout process.
-Shop-Shop initially used React-Context for state management but was refactored to use Redux for its predictability, DRY code, and speed.
-While JsonWebToken and JWT-Decode enable the safe transmission of user data.
-The bcrypt hashing function allows us to build a password security platform that scales with computation power and always hashes every user password with a salt.

 ## Table of Contents
   - [Usage](#Usage)